 Step 5.
 If the network problem was not solved by rebooting your router, you should connect to another Wi-Fi network.

 If you are having challenges updating an app, try doing it with iTunes.
-This process is quite easy, and you can complete it with these steps:

-Launch iTunes on your computer.
+Open up iTunes on computer.

 Step 1.
 Download and install FoneGeek iOS System Recovery software on your computer.
 Launch the software and choose “Standard Mode” on the home page.